 Then you can bring your own jars to be filled.
 With this tip you might find it challenging to find stores that offer this option.
 Where we live, in the midwest, there is only one store that I can think of that offers this option and its location is not necessarily close to us.

-If you can’t avoid waste-free packages, look for options that come in recyclable or compostable containers.
+If you can’t avoid waste-free packages, look for smart options such as recyclable or compostable containers.
 The best options being cardboard or compostable materials.
 Choosing these over plastic helps in big ways.

 If you follow a plant-based diet, do you also try to create less waste?
 Do you think there is a correlation between plant-based and zero waste?